 Sewing hair extensions has been a popular method for a very long time and you might know it as a weave too.
 That’s the easiest and cheapest way to transform and revive your hair.
 Many celebrities successfully use this technique to achieve stunning results.
 Just imagine having long, silky locks that you can style however you want to.

-Since sewing extensions doesn’t require tape, glue, or heat, it is most often done at home.
+Since sewing extensions don’t require tape, glue, or heat, it is most often done at home.
 That also saves a lot of money as well as time.
-All you need is a thread and cheap needle.
+All you need is a thread and a cheap needle.
 That is a big advantage of sew-in extensions hence the popularity.

 Unlike other extension types, a weave consists of wefts of hair that are cut into smaller pieces and sewn in.
 A cool thing is that you can control the density and fullness of the weave!
 Simply increase the number of the wefts you put it and call it a day.
 So, if you want extra-voluminous and full hair, that’s a breeze with sew-in hair extensions.

 The first thing you need to do is buy the wefts.
 There are many online stores that have a wide range of different wefts.
 Some are made from real hair and some are synthetic.
 Human hair Remy wefts are a bit more expensive, but you’re getting top quality hair.
 Something that will be indistinguishable from your natural tresses and soft to the touch.
 You can also reuse Remy wefts and wear them for at least 5 months.

 Next, choose the desired texture (straight, wavy, or curly) and pick a color that is a good match to the natural one.
 If you want to save some money, sew the wefts yourself.

 When the chosen wefts have arrived, it is time to sew them in.
 We’re going to show you the easiest method of attaching them.
 The only tools that you need are a curved needle, a thread, and the wefts.
 If this is your first time, you might want to ask a friend for help.
 Let’s start!